 Progression Runs: Gradually Building Strength And Stamina

-As you progress in your running journey, the concept of the progression run emerges as a valuable training tool.
-These runs are characterized by a gradual increase in pace throughout the session, challenging your body to adapt to the changing demands and ultimately improving your strength, stamina, and running economy.
+These runs are characterized by a gradual increase in pace or effort throughout the session, challenging your body to adapt to the changing demands and ultimately improving your strength, stamina, and running economy.

-Progression runs typically start at a leisurely, comfortable pace and gradually pick up speed as the run progresses.
 This incremental approach allows your body to warm up, transition into a higher intensity, and ultimately finish stronger than you started.

 One of the primary benefits of progression runs is their ability to prepare your body for the demands of race day.
 By simulating the experience of starting conservatively and finishing strong, you'll develop the mental and physical resilience needed to maintain a steady pace and push through the latter stages of a race